thapasijan171/DSAwithSijan/src/content/blog/GraphBFS.md

 	<li>The squares labeled <code>1</code> and <code>n<sup>2</sup></code> are not the starting points of any snake or ladder.</li>
 </ul>

+# Solutions

+# Snakes and Ladders

+**Algorithm Used:** Breadth-First Search (BFS)

+## Intuition
+The problem involves navigating a board game where the player starts at square 1 and aims to reach the last square using dice rolls.
+The board contains snakes and ladders that alter the player's position.
+The goal is to find the minimum number of dice rolls required to reach the last square.

-## Solutions
+## Approach

-### Solution 1: BFS

-We can use the Breadth-First Search (BFS) method, starting from the starting point, moving forward 1 to 6 steps each time, and then checking for snakes or ladders.
-If there are any, move to the destination of the snake or ladder; otherwise, move to the next square.

-Specifically, we use a queue `\textit{q}` to store the current reachable square numbers, initially putting number `1` into the queue.
-At the same time, we use a set `\textit{vis}` to record the squares that have been reached to avoid revisiting them, initially adding number `1` to the set `\textit{vis}`.

-In each operation, we take out the square number `x` at the front of the queue.
-If `x` is the endpoint, we can return the current number of steps.
-Otherwise, we move `x` forward 1 to 6 steps, setting the new number as `y`.
-If `y` falls outside the board, we skip it directly.
-Otherwise, we need to find the row and column corresponding to `y`.
-Since the row numbers decrease from bottom to top, and the column numbers depend on the parity of the row, we need to perform some calculations to get the row and column corresponding to `y`.

-If the square corresponding to `y` has a snake or ladder, we need to move to the destination of the snake or ladder, denoted as `z`.
-If `z` has not been visited, we add `z` to the queue and set, allowing us to continue the breadth-first search.

-If we ultimately cannot reach the endpoint, we return `-1`.

-The time complexity is `O(n^2)`, and the space complexity is `O(n^2)`.
-Here, `n` is the length of the side of the board.
+1. **Initialization**:
+   - Create a queue to perform Breadth-First Search (BFS) starting from square 1.
+   - Maintain a boolean array `vis` to track visited squares and prevent revisits.
+   - Initialize the queue with the starting position (square 1) and mark it as visited.

+2. **Breadth-First Search (BFS)**:
+   - Use a level-wise approach to explore all possible moves from the current position.
+   - For each position, simulate dice rolls from 1 to 6.
+   - Compute the destination square based on the dice roll and check if it is a ladder or snake.
+Adjust the position accordingly.
+   - If the destination square is the last square, return the number of moves taken.
+   - If not, add the position to the queue if it hasn't been visited.

+3. **Board Conversion**:
+   - Convert the 2D board position to a 1D representation to simplify movement calculations.
+   - Handle the board's zigzag pattern by adjusting column indices based on the row.

+4. **Return Result**:
+   - If the queue is exhausted and the last square hasn't been reached, return -1 indicating that the last square is not reachable.

+This approach ensures that the shortest path is found using BFS, with each position being processed at most once, resulting in efficient traversal of the board.

 #### Java